ocean-archives/ocean-archives.github.io/README.md

     * [Facebook post](https://www.facebook.com/jeccomposites/photos/a.353532834730096/2799682173448471/?type=3&paipv=0&eav=AfZ1k8CuEfwFfFNOA36okdSyPXodyhNefYtZFHzsuve_1gygIDJu0o1CJ-7B0-_JfF8&_rdr)
   * Machining done by Janicki Industries.
   * In a 2022 expedition video, it's claimed to be coated with Rhino Liner.
+  * Structural analysis by Collier Aerospace. ([Facebook Post](https://www.facebook.com/collieraerospace/posts/pfbid02ae7jxE1aaoY9gEEgJ1A3D6jybVxrDtTctWnbnUbMpFCxDLWSgoJfudBMUjUVCcEgl))
+    * "In July, 2021, OceanGate descended to the sunken remains of the #Titanic in its revolutionary carbon fiber and titanium submersible, Titan.
+Collier Aerospace had the opportunity to be a part of this groundbreaking expedition during the development of Titan's carbon fiber hull, which was designed with the help of our structural analysis and design software."

 #### Titanium hemispheres (x2)
 * Made by Titanium Fabrication Corp